Glossary

 How does demand planning affect advertising?

 If you are running out of stock, increasing ad spend accelerates the stockout.
 If you are overstocked, suppressing ads lets inventory age.
-Smart demand planning coordinates with advertising and pricing so all three work together.
+Coordinated demand planning shares velocity signals with advertising and pricing so all three adapt together.

 Related terms